-Toys, books and clothes: Stores reopen doors across England

-LONDON (AP) — The hand sanitizing stations are ready, the social distance markings in place.
-After a three-month shutdown under coronavirus restrictions, London’s Oxford Street is ready to spring back to life — but things will not quite look or feel “normal” for the British capital’s most famous shopping street.
+‘We’ve missed it’: Long lines form outside shops in England

-“Non-essential” retailers — those selling fashion, toys and books, among other items — are reopening Monday across England for the first time since the country went into lockdown in late March to try to halt the spread of the coronavirus.
+LONDON (AP) — Long lines stretched along streets and snaked around blocks across England as shops selling fashion, toys and other nonessential items welcomed customers on Monday for the first time since the U.K. was put into lockdown in late March.

-While it’s a moment that many business owners have eagerly looked forward to, they aren’t expecting shoppers to rush back to what could be a strange, sterile experience.
+Starved of the retail experience for the best part of three months, shoppers appeared to be taking the social distancing requirement to stay two meters (6-1/2 feet) apart in stride as they awaited their turn to enter the stores.

+Friends Dionne Sumner and Olivia Copeland, both 25, couldn’t wait to get to their local budget clothes retailer Primark in Liverpool.
+Arriving at the store at 8:30 a.m., they queued for about 15 minutes before getting in.

-Stores must meet Britain’s COVID-19 guidelines to ensure that shoppers and workers can stay safe.
-In many shops and malls, that means lining up to enter, using hand sanitizers at the door and following a one-way traffic system inside.
-Plastic screens will protect workers from shoppers at payment counters and some shops will only take cards, not cash.
+Shops are limiting numbers and are providing hand sanitizers at the door as well as creating one-way traffic systems inside.
+Plastic screens protect workers from shoppers at payment counters and some shops will only take cards, not cash.
+At the Apple store on Regent Street in central London, staff checked customers’ temperatures and insisted they must wear face coverings.

-Browsing the aisles will be a welcome change from scrolling online, but touching merchandise may be discouraged and many changing rooms will be off-limits.
+Not all shops in England are reopening.
+Many say the social distancing guidelines are just too difficult and are urging the British government to reduce the 2-meter requirement.

+Critics have also accused the government of being too hasty in reopening shops given still-high levels of daily coronavirus infections.
+Though the country’s daily virus-related death rates have fallen to below the levels seen before the lockdown, there are worries of a second spike.
+The U.K., as a whole, has recorded nearly 41,698 coronavirus-related deaths, the third highest in the world behind the United States and Brazil.

+Customers are being encouraged to “be sensible” in their approach, as the government seeks to reopen the economy “gradually and carefully.”
+Figures last week showed that the U.K. economy shrank by 20% in April alone.

+Despite the reopening of many shops, footfall is not expected to come anywhere near levels pre-lockdown.

-At London’s Oxford Street, which is normally teaming with shoppers crowded shoulder-to-shoulder, businesses have installed scores of signs to ensure social distancing.
+At London’s Oxford Street, normally teaming with shoppers crowded shoulder-to-shoulder, businesses have installed scores of signs to ensure social distancing.
 Some sidewalks have been widened and extra bike stations were put up to encourage shoppers to travel there without using the city’s Underground subway.

 With virtually no tourists in town, London’s entire West End shopping and theater district is expected to see just 10% to 15% of its normal customers this week.
 What it will miss most is its high-spending international tourists, for they now face a 14-day quarantine upon arrival in Britain.

-Fashion and luxury goods have been hard-hit industries in the pandemic, especially as a deep recession looms for both Britain and the world economy.

-Linda Pilkington, who owns a high-end perfume boutique off London’s Bond Street, which is renowned for its designer and jewellery shops, says the pleasure of going shopping for many customers is going to be dulled because restaurants, theaters and other entertainment facilities still remain closed.
+Linda Pilkington, who owns a high-end perfume boutique off London’s Bond Street, renowned for its designer and jewellery shops, says the pleasure of going shopping for many customers is going to be dulled because restaurants, theaters and other entertainment facilities still remain closed.
 She expects an extremely slow transition to a new normal.

 “People like the social side of shopping.
 When you hit Bond Street and all the grand shops, it’s an exciting event,” she said.
 “All those people coming to London for a show, making a weekend of it, that won’t be there.
 It’s just not going to be the same.”